 A department dedicated to Phase I clinical trials at Gustave Roussy, the Department of Therapeutic Innovation and Early Stage Trials (DITEP) aims to offer patients in therapeutic failure access to innovative molecules and accelerate the development of new cancer treatments.
 It has been accredited by the Institut National du Cancer as a Centre de Phase Précoce (CLIP²), and is authorized by the Agence Régionale de Santé to conduct Phase I trials.

 Organisation of the Department

-The Department comprises two hospital units principally devoted to treatment and monitoring of patients participating in early clinical trials:
+The department comprises two hospital wards dedicated primarily to the treatment and follow-up of patients enrolled in early-stage therapeutic trials:

-A growing number of inclusions in early clinical trials
+A growing number of patients enrolled in Phase I trials

 Thanks to Gustave Roussy's dynamic approach and the partnerships it has forged with the pharmaceutical and biotech industries, DITEP is enabling an ever-increasing number of patients to gain access to innovative treatments.

 DITEP's medical and scientific expertise covers the evaluation of numerous inhibitors with different molecular targets, immune modulators, and regulators of epigenetic and metabolic mechanisms.

 - in immunotherapy, a new therapeutic approach that is transformative in terms of its potency and the multiplicity of cancers it targets,

 - in hematology: lymphomas, leukemias and myelodysplastic syndromes

 - and the combination of new molecules with radiotherapy.